nagarb96/nagarb96/README.md

 Currently working in **Digital Marketing at Clear Click Concept**,
 where I design social media posts, graphics, and also build websites
-using HTML, CSS, JS, PHP & MySQL.
+using wordpress and some section HTML, CSS, JS, PHP & MySQL.

 I love learning new technologies, improving my skills, and turning